FirebirdSQL/jaybird/src/documentation/faq.md

 for this connection.

-For example, Jaybird 2.2.x and earlier only support legacy authentication, if you try to login as a user created for SRP authentication, you will get the same error.
+For example, Jaybird 2.2.x and earlier only support legacy authentication, if you try to log in as a user created for SRP authentication, you will get the same error.

 ### Incompatible wire encryption levels requested on client and server (335545064) ###